Electrical Injuries from Wildfires, Outages, and Power Surges

-With this long-term drought continuing and with public utilities barely scratching the surface of their long-deferred equipment maintenance backlog, it seems likely that these tragic events -- and associated power outages -- are only going to be repeated.
+With this long-term drought continuing and with public utilities barely scratching the surface of their long-deferred equipment maintenance backlog, it seems likely that these tragic events and associated power outages will only be repeated.

-The injuries caused by failed public electric utility equipment in these incidents are almost always fire-related – burns and smoke inhalation, for example – but some downed power line incidents can cause shock and electrocution injuries.
+In these incidents, the injuries caused by failed public electric utility equipment are almost always fire-related – burns and smoke inhalation, for example – but some downed power line incidents can cause shock and electrocution injuries.
 Outages (whether accidental or intentional) and power surges can result in various injuries, typically depending upon what type of electrically-powered equipment is impacted.
 People dependent upon home medical equipment may be injured if the incidents result in damage or loss of power to that equipment.
 In contrast, other incidents may be as simple as traffic accidents with injuries resulting from traffic signal systems that have lost power.What Causes Electric Utility Wildfires and Outages?

 Common public utility electrical equipment failures that cause wildfires and outages include:

-- Downed, energized power lines -- When power lines that have active current running through them fall to the ground, they can produce sparking and fires when they contact the ground, vegetation, transmission towers, or other materials in contact with the ground.
+- Downed, energized power lines -- When power lines with active current running through them fall to the ground, they can produce sparking and fires when they contact the ground, vegetation, transmission towers, or other materials in contact with the ground.